 Testicular torsion should always be suspected in a male patient with severe, sudden-onset testicular pain!

-Ultrasound of the scrotum
+- Duplex ultrasound of the scrotum

-- Ambiguous clinical findings
+- Inconclusive clinical findings

-Surgical intervention is recommended for suspected testicular torsion, regardless of radiological findings!
+Surgical intervention is recommended for suspected testicular torsion, regardless of radiological findings.

 |Differential diagnosis of scrotal pain|